A&W (Canada): History

 The first Canadian A&W restaurant opened in Winnipeg, Manitoba, in 1956.
+It spread across Canada with over 200 locations in the next ten years.
 The Canadian restaurants were part of the American chain until 1972 when they were sold to Unilever.

-In 1975, facing competition from the growing Canadian operations of McDonald's, the company launched what was to have been a temporary advertising campaign starring an orange-clad mascot, The Great Root Bear.
+In 1975, facing competition from the growing Canadian operations of McDonald's, the company launched an advertising campaign starring an orange-clad mascot, The Great Root Bear.
 The bear and the tuba jingle that accompanied him became a long-running campaign (the tune, entitled "Ba-Dum, Ba-Dum", was released as a single by Attic Records, credited to "Major Ursus", a play on Ursa Major or "great bear").
 The famous Canadian composer and B.C.
 Hall of Fame winner Robert Buckley helped compose the song.
 The mascot was so successful that he was eventually adopted as the mascot by the American A&W chain as well.
 The famous tuba jingle was played by famed Vancouver jazz, classical and session trombonist Sharman King.
-King also did the ads for the "Book Warehouse" chain of discount book stores, which he owned.

 In the early 1980s, the drive-in style of restaurant was phased out.
 It was replaced with a modern, pastel-coloured fast food outlet which included marginally healthier options.
 While the chain continued to open some standalone restaurants, A&W also aggressively pursued shopping mall locations, and as a result A&Ws are still commonly found in Canadian malls of various sizes.

 Management buyout and retro theming (1995–2001)

 In 1995, the chain was bought from Unilever by senior management.
 During 1997 and 1998, Drew Carey served as a spokesperson for the chain, appearing in TV ads alongside the Great Root Bear; he was dismissed (with legal action ensuing) after a November 1998 episode of The Drew Carey Show featured Carey eating at a McDonald's location in China.

 By the end of the 1990s, marketing and products began to take on a more retro approach.
 Former menu items, such as the Burger Family, were reintroduced, and marketing became more targeted toward the baby boomer generation.
 The Great Root Bear and (in English Canada) the "ba-dum ba-dum" theme were also retired from most advertising (the tuba theme is still used in French-language ads).
 A new restaurant design was introduced, featuring a bright orange and yellow exterior, reminiscent of the 1950s, while the interior is decorated with memorabilia associated with the same period.
 Existing restaurants were renovated to match the new style.
 Meanwhile, with malls in decline, A&W began to focus on opening new standalone restaurants, particularly in smaller markets where McDonald's was often the only major hamburger chain.
 The last drive-in style restaurant closed in 2000, in Langley, British Columbia.

-In 2001, Allen Lulu appeared in an A&W commercial for the first time.
-He continues to appear in TV ads at present.